-Bom in Bruges, Belgium.
-1919. her exceptional early promise resulted in her first ‘ solo’ show at the Palais des Beaux_Arts.
-Brussels, in 1941. at the age of 19.
-Her work was largely portraiture with a strong expressionist emphasis.
+Born in Bruges, Belgium.
+1919. her exceptional early promise resulted in her first ‘ solo’ show at the Palais des Beaux_Arts, Brussels 1941.
+Her early work was largely portraiture with a strong expressionist emphasis.

 Collections: Many in Belgium, France, America and London including Anthony Denney, Yvonne Crowther, Nicholas Guppy and Madame de Bittencourt.